kmolima/kpi_engine/README.md

 # QES Engine
 This component concerns the instantiation of the MLM framework for system observability purposes using KPIs.

 Particularly, we are working at the levels @1 and @0 of the specified multi-level model.
 The models at level @1, namely the Ocean Data Platform model and the time bounded KPI model are used in input for the QES engine which interacts with the Query service.
-The models overview are showned below.
+The models overview are showed below.

 ## Ocean Data Platform Metamodel (The Subject in the framework)